mateuszdorobek/python3.info/dragon/adr/init-position.rst

 * Good: very easy to extend to 3D
 * Good: keyword argument is not required, class name is verbose enough
 * Good: is faster and leaner than simple dataclass
-* Good: does not allow for attribute mutation
-* Good: does not allow for attribute creation
+* Good: does not allow for new attribute creation
 * Good: slots make class lighter and faster
 * Bad: more complicated than mutable dataclasses
 * Decision: candidate